Royal Manx Fencibles: 1798 Irish Rebellion

 The regiment erected defensive lines in Coleraine, the streets leading to the Town House being cut off by entrenchments to prevent the building being taken by surprise.
-For some time the regiment awaited an assault, until it was resolved to march out and attack the rebel army.
+For some time the regiment awaited an assault, until it was resolved to march out and attack the rebels.
 The regiment marched to Ballymena, and, although they found that the rebels had abandoned it, they still proceeded to set the town on fire.

-On Sunday, July 8, 1798, following the Battle of Antrim the regiment marched out of Coleraine into the surrounding countryside, where they burnt houses and farmland in a dreadful scene.
-Livestock was seized and unresisting people were driven from their homes following which they were plundered and set on fire.
+On 8 July 1798, following the Battle of Antrim, the regiment marched out of Coleraine into the surrounding countryside, where they burnt houses and farms.
+Livestock was seized and unresisting people were driven from their homes following which they were looted and burnt.

 The defeat of the United Irishmen was followed by their punishment.
-A permanent Court Martial was set up at Coleraine at which M'Kerlie, a deeply religious man, was a member and recording his thoughts as:
+A permanent court-martial was set up at Coleraine at which M'Kerlie, a deeply religious man, was a member and recording his thoughts as:

 I believe all implicated in the rebellion as officers, in the first burst of indignation suffered death.
 Now this was a dreadful state of things.
 I for one was a mere boy, and I had no proper notion of the awful responsibility devolving upon the court, who were not overnice in feelings of mercy, and very likely passed sentence on an unfortunate fellow creature without any deep convictions or much reflection as to the consequences to follow.

 It is revolting to me as I write it, to think that our fellow mortals, who had souls to save, being so infamously treated.
 What effect the executions had upon the spectators, I cannot tell; but the received opinion, I believe, is that such public spectacles do more to harden than to soften the heart.

 — Isle of Man Times (3 October 1936).

 Following the rebellion M'Kerlie transferred to the Dumfriesshire Regiment.